KonaTeam/kona-api/sections/spaces.md

     "id":2,
     "name":"Neightborhood HOA",
     "details":"Where we discuss our nieghborhood",
-    "overview":"Please create a new conversation for each HOA issue to be discussed."
+    "welcome_message":"Please create a new conversation for each HOA issue to be discussed."
     "updated_at":1372091733000,
     "picture_thumb":"/kona/images/defaultproject.png"
     "href":"https://api.kona.com/spaces/2"